 How do I know what size hammock to get?

-Single hammocks are suitable for one average sized adult and the bed size, width ranges from 39 to 50 inches.
-The length of single hammock length 69 inches x 79 inches on average
+Single hammocks are suitable for one average-sized adult and the bed size, width ranges from 39 to 50 inches.
+The length of a single hammock length 69 inches x 79 inches on average

 Double size hammocks